ecode-ks/assesment/README.md

 - Updates are request-driven; the board does not use WebSockets, broadcasts, or automatic multi-user refresh.
 - Pagination uses a manual page property rather than Livewire's built-in pagination trait.
 - Audit records capture operational changes but do not provide a separate reporting or export interface.

+## Unfinished Items

+There are no unfinished items within the assessment scope.
+The items listed in **Known Limitations** are intentional scope boundaries rather than incomplete implementations.

 ## Useful Commands